We collect, store and make use of any personal information that you give us, in accordance with the General Data Protection Regulation (GDPR).

 Filing cabinets.
 We keep our filing cabinets in secure locations within The London School of Make-Up offices.

 Once your information is collected, it is stored on secure servers managed by The London School of Make-Up.
 We make every effort to make sure our systems and website are free from viruses.
 However, please make sure your computer is running properly.
-Every computer has logging password.
+Every computer has a logging password.

 We do not accept responsibility for any issues you experience on your computer or other devices as a result of using our website or from downloading software to improve your experience of our website.

 Our enquiry forms are not sent via an encrypted channel.
-We therefore ask that you do not include confidential information, e.g. bank account or card details, when using forms on our website.
+We therefore ask that you do not include confidential information, e.g. bank account or card details when using forms on our website.

 YOUR RIGHTS IN RELATION TO YOUR DATA

 In line with the General Data Protection Regulation (GDPR), you are able to find out what information we hold about you.
-If the information we hold about you is incorrect, we will make necessary changes to correct this information and tell you once we have made these changes.
+If the information we hold about you is incorrect, we will make the necessary changes to correct this information and tell you once we have made these changes.